huijing/huijing.github.io/_drafts/table-design-patterns-on-the-web.md

 ---
 Tables are a design pattern for displaying large amounts of data in rows and columns, making them efficient for [doing comparative analysis on categorical objects](https://learnche.org/pid/data-visualization/tables-as-a-form-of-data-visualization).
 Tables have been used for this purpose [as early as the 2nd century](https://www.perceptualedge.com/articles/Whitepapers/Data_Visualization.pdf) and when the world started to go digital, tables came along with us.

 It was inevitable that the web would support the display of data in a tabular format.
+HTML tables present tabular data in a [semantic and structurally appropriate manner](http://adrianroselli.com/2012/07/its-ok-to-use-tables.html).
 However, styling these tables proved to be a tricky endeavour, especially in the earlier days of the web, when browser wars were raging on.
 A decade ago, [Top 10 CSS Table Designs](https://www.smashingmagazine.com/2008/08/top-10-css-table-designs/) was published on Smashing Magazine, and still continues to get a lot of traffic to this day.

 The web has evolved a lot over the past decade, and it's more convenient than ever to make your site or application adapt to the viewport it is viewed in.
+That being said, we have to continue to make considered design choices that [do not compromise on accessibility](https://developer.paciellogroup.com/blog/2018/03/short-note-on-what-css-display-properties-do-to-table-semantics/).
 Since tables don't seem to be falling out of favour any time soon, let's see how we can do tables on the web in 2018.

 ## CSS-only options